jburzynski/TypeGenDocs/source/attributes.rst

 TsCustomBaseAttribute
 =====================

 The TsCustomBaseAttribute allows for specifying a custom declaration of the base type.
 Can be used on classes and interfaces.
-If no base class is specified, base class declaration will be removed.
+If no base type is specified, the base type declaration will be removed.
 When TsCustomBaseAttribute is used on a class/interface, its base type will **still be generated**.
 To avoid base type generation, use TsIgnoreBaseAttribute placed before TsCustomBaseAttribute.

 .. code-block:: csharp